AHeroicLlama/Mappalachia/User_Guides/First_map.md

-# Your first Mappalachia map
+# Your first Commonwealth Cartography map

-### The Mappalachia interface
+### The Commonwealth Cartography interface
-There are 4 key elements to the Mappalachia Window which you'll be presented with;
+There are 4 key elements to the Commonwealth Cartography Window which you'll be presented with;
 * The search control.
 This contains the standard search (among 2 other tabs), alongside optional search filters.
 * The search results grid.
 This lists everything matching your search criteria above.
 * The 'items to plot' grid.
 This lists everything you have selected to plot on your map.